-No doubt we're back in a drought.
+No doubt we're in a drought.
 Since the last major statewide drought ended about five years ago, the winters of 2016-17 and 2018-19 were two of the wettest in recorded history.
 Unfortunately, the two winters that followed have been dry (2019-20) and critically dry (2020-21).
 Lack of precipitation in the Feather River watershed and below average snowpack in the Sierras have put a strain on our imported State Water Project supply.
 Locally, less than 10 inches of rain has fallen in our key watersheds.
-Lake Hennessey is currently at 68% of capacity holding 21,000 acre-feet of water.
-Fortunately, our smaller Milliken Reservoir is full, holding 1,400 acre-feet.
-Our 2021 operational goal will be to minimize drawdown of Lake Hennessey to better position that reservoir for 2022.
-To help in this effort, we urge all customers to use water wisely this year, with conservation efforts similar to 2014-2016.
+Lake Hennessey is at an abnormally low level this summer.
+In the drought of 2015 and 2016 our community reduced daily water usage by changing outside irrigation habits.
+We need to do it again.